How To Combat Freshers’ Flu Naturally

 If you’re one of the unlucky ones who contracts freshers’ flu, there are natural ways to treat the problem.
 As with the prevention strategy, eating the right diet is key since you need the foods that give you the strength to fight off the invading viruses.

-However, essential oils really come into their own when it comes to treating viral infections such freshers’ flu.
+However, essential oils really come into their own when it comes to fighting off freshers’ flu.
 Some of the best oils for the job include black pepper, eucalyptus, ravensara, tea tree, niaouli, cypress, eucalyptus radiata, fir silver, frankincense, peppermint, pine and lemon.

 Choose your essential oil and either add eight drops to a bath and agitate the water, or add three to four drops to a large bowl of water and inhale whilst holding a towel over your head to direct the vapours.
 Other methods include putting a few drops of the essential oil onto a handkerchief and inhaling, or diluting four to five drops with 10ml of carrier and massaging the blend onto the chest.